 I hope this has given you a good idea of how these two focal lengths compare when photographing people.

-Have you tried the Canon 24mm EF-S lens?
+Have you tried a 24mm lens?
 How do you use it?
-Do you have a nifty-fifty and do you use it for people photography?
-Which is your favorite?
-Please share your comments and images below.
+Do you have a 50mm lens and do you use it for people photography?
+Which lens is your favorite?
+Please share your comments and images below!

 - Comparing a 24mm Versus 50mm Lens for Photographing People